-Panamanians are consuming more convenience foods and more functional food that offers health benefits beyond their nutritional value.
+Panamanians are consuming more convenience and more functional food that offers health benefits beyond their nutritional value.
+Pasture raised meat and eggs is gaining popularity with consumers based on health perceptions.
+Clean labels are also increasing in popularity, with fewer ingredients and no artificial colors, flavors, or sweeteners.
 These trends have improved prospects for U.S. food exports and created import demand in the following categories at specialty stores and at the most popular retail outlets: